-Actress Charlize Theron's bob is slightly more casual, thanks to the loose wave throughout.
+Actress Charlize Theron's bob is slightly more casual, thanks to the loose waves throughout.
 The trick here is to apply a texture spray from the roots to the end.
 We like the light hold of Verb Sea Texture Spray ($9).

 Take a cue from Eva Mendes and try over-the-top volume for a youthful look.
 To add lift, use foam rollers at the crown and concentrate product on the ends of hair.

 “Going shorter will automatically give you a more confident and youthful look,” says Burnett.
-“The modern bob has a defined outline that sits around the jawline framing your face and directing the eyes towards your best features.
+“The modern bob has a defined outline that sits around the jawline, framing your face and directing the eyes toward your best features.
 Textured layers and a choppy fringe just above your eyebrows create even more of a playful feeling.”

 J.Lo's signature ponytail is incredibly youthful but can still manage to look dressed-up.
 The trick is to smooth flyaways—use a product like Moroccanoil Smoothing Lotion ($34)—and add plenty of length for drama.

 Cate Blanchett's look is stylish and slightly androgynous, thanks to a slicked-back texture that keeps hair out of the face.
 A weightless, water-based pomade (we like Rudy's Shine Pomade, $19) will work to keep hair out of the face without weighing it down.

 While ponytails are considered casual, daytime hairstyles, Eva Longoria proves they can work at night, too—and don't have to veer into severe, pulled-back-face territory.
 Here, Washington has volume in her roots and a slight wave through the rest of the hair.

 For more volume, try teasing the hair before pulling it back.